×

 • Arabic is spoken as a national language in: Algeria, Bahrain, Comoros, Djibouti, Egypt, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, United Arab Emirates, Yemen.

 You will also get to know the continents where Danish and Arabic speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Arabic language is 25.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Arabic language is 25.
 Find all the information about these languages on Danish and Arabic.

 Danish and Arabic Language History